History of North Macedonia: Socialist Yugoslav period (1944-1991)

 Following World War II, Yugoslavia was reconstituted as a federal state under the leadership of Tito's Yugoslav Communist Party.
 When the former Vardar province was established in 1944, most of its territory was transferred into a separate republic while the northernmost parts of the province remained with Serbia.
 In 1946, the new republic was granted federal status as an autonomous "People's Republic of Macedonia" within the new Socialist Federal Republic of Yugoslavia.
 In the 1963 Constitution of Yugoslavia it was slightly renamed, to bring it in line with the other Yugoslav republics, as the Socialist Republic of Macedonia.

 The Socialist Republic of Macedonia highlighted in red within the Socialist Federal Republic of Yugoslavia.

 Greece was concerned by the initiatives of the Yugoslav government, as they were seen as a pretext for future territorial claims against the Greek region of Macedonia, which formed the bulk of historical Macedonia.
 The Yugoslav authorities also promoted the development of the Macedonians' ethnic identity and language.
 The Macedonian language was codified in 1944 (Keith 2003), from the Slavic dialect spoken around Veles.
 This further angered both Greece and Bulgaria, because of the possible territorial claims of the new states to the Greek and Bulgarian parts of the historic region of Macedonia received after the Balkan Wars.

-During the Greek Civil War (1944–1949), many Macedonians (regardless of ethnicity) participated in the ELAS resistance movement organized by the Communist Party of Greece.
+During the Greek Civil War (1944–1949), many ethnic Macedonians participated in the ELAS resistance movement and then Democratic Army of Greece organized by the Communist Party of Greece.
 ELAS and Yugoslavia were on good terms until 1949, when they split due to Tito's lack of allegiance to Joseph Stalin (cf. Cominform).
 After the end of the war, the ELAS fighters who took refuge in southern Yugoslavia and Bulgaria were not all permitted by Greece to return: only those who considered themselves Greeks were allowed, whereas those who considered themselves Bulgarian or Macedonian Slavs were barred.
 These events also contributed to the bad state of Yugoslav-Greek relations in the Macedonia region.